HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Introduction

-Methods rooted in optimisation theory have shown promise in astronomical imaging, offering precision imaging.
-Optimisation provides a robust and versatile framework to address ill-posed inverse problems, typically formulated as minimisation tasks solved via convergent iterative algorithmic structures.
-In this context, the reconstructed image is obtained as the minimiser of an objective function composed of a data fidelity function and a regularisation function encoding sophisticated image models.
-Optimisation offers a multitude of distributed algorithmic structures for parallelised reconstruction at scale.
+Methods rooted in optimization theory have shown promise in astronomical imaging, offering precision imaging.
+Optimization provides a robust and versatile framework to address ill-posed inverse problems, typically formulated as minimization tasks solved via convergent iterative algorithmic structures.
+In this context, the reconstructed image is obtained as the minimizer of an objective function composed of a data fidelity function and a regularization function encoding sophisticated image models.
+Optimization offers a multitude of distributed algorithmic structures for parallelized reconstruction at scale.
 Among these methods, the SARA family of algorithms leverages sparsity-based priors, demonstrating superior imaging quality compared to CLEAN across diverse imaging scenarios \citep{carrillo2012sparsity,onose2016scalable,onose2017accelerated,repetti2017non,birdi2018sparse,pratley2018robust,dabbech2018cygnus,terris2023image,wilber2023scalableI}.
 Specifically, HyperSARA, promotes joint-channel average sparsity of the hyperspectral image cube in a redundant wavelet dictionary, and its low-rankness \citep{abdulaziz2016low, abdulaziz2019wideband}.
 HyperSARA takes the primal-dual forward-backward algorithmic structure \citep[PD-FB,][]{condat2013primal}, which enables full splitting of the functions involved, and parallel updates of the dual variables.
-To further improve scalability to large image sizes, \cite{thouvenin2023parallelI} proposed its faceted variant operating on 3D spatio-spectral image facets.
+To further improve scalability to large image sizes, \citet{thouvenin2023parallelI} proposed its faceted variant operating on 3D spatial-spectral image facets.
 The algorithm has been validated on real observational data, demonstrating state-of-the-art reconstruction \citep{thouvenin2023parallelII}.
 Yet, HyperSARA requires heavy cross-channel communications and could introduce significant overhead for extreme-scale problems.
-In this work, we introduce another simpler variant of HyperSARA, dubbed Hyper-uSARA, which adopts an unconstrained formulation of the minimisation task, thereby eliminating the need for exact noise distribution knowledge.
-It also takes a simpler algorithmic structure, the FB \citep{combettes2011proximal}, alternating data fidelity and regularisation steps, while still allowing for full parallelisation within each step.
+In this work, we introduce another simpler variant of HyperSARA, dubbed Hyper-uSARA, which adopts an unconstrained formulation of the minimization task, thereby eliminating the need for exact noise distribution knowledge.
+It also takes a simpler algorithmic structure, the FB \citep{combettes2011proximal}, alternating data fidelity and regularization steps, while still allowing for full parallelization within each step.